Low Iodine Diet (LID)

 - The LID is a low iodine diet, usually interpreted as below 50mcg of iodine per day.
 Iodine is naturally occurring in many foods and added to table salt in Canada.

 - Foods that are most highly laden with iodine and should be avoided are: table salt, dairy products, egg yolks and sea foods of all types.
 Soy is also restricted due to its interference with RAI uptake.

 - The LID is normally prescribed for two weeks before the RAI treatment.
 The days closest to the RAI treatment are the most important ones in terms of restricting one’s diet.
 As the LID is not a nutritionally rounded diet, TCC does not recommend patients be on it more than 2 weeks pre-RAI.
 A recent study indicates no benefit to being on LID more than 2 weeks.
 View here.

 - Patients with good general health and normal metabolisms are advised to stay on the LID 48 hours after RAI treatment to ensure that natural iodine does not interfere with the treatment iodine.
-Other patients may require a longer period of time on the LID post-treatment.
 Note that in most cases, patients in hospital isolation are not provided with LID meals.
 It is advisable for patients to bring some LID-safe foods with them if they will have a period of hospital isolation.

 Two weeks on the LID equivalent to 3 weeks http://www.thyroidcancercanada.org/userfiles/files/Two_vs_Three_Weeks_LID.pdf

 Two week LID is necessary for RAI prep http://www.thyroidcancercanada.org/userfiles/files/LID_Park_study_2004%281%29.pdf